CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Experiments

 \subsection{Ablation study}

 We next perform an ablation study to analyze the parameters and architectural designs.
 Results are reported in Table~\ref{tab:ablation_fsc147}.
-First, we verify the importance of the proposed exemplar-based conditioning in the denoising UNet by replacing it with a traditional external conditioning, denoted by \methodName{}$_{\text{ex}}$.
+First, we verify the importance of the proposed exemplar-based conditioning in the denoising UNet by replacing it with a traditional external conditioning from~\cite{rombach2022high}, denoted by \methodName{}$_{\text{ex}}$.
 In particular, prototypes in \methodName{}$_{\text{ex}}$ are constructed only once, before the denoising network and remain unchanged during all $T$ denoising iterations.
+This is done by RoI pooling from the image features.
 A substantial performance drop of 14\% MAE and 13\% RMSE is observed, compared to the proposed \methodName{}.
 We provide an additional qualitative comparison of \methodName{} and \methodName{}$_{\text{ex}}$ in Figure \ref{fig:ex_vs_in_quali}, demonstrating the importance of the proposed exemplar based conditioning for object category discrimination and robustness to double and missed detections.
+We further test whether this gain can be attributed simply to any form of temporal exemplar adaptivity, rather than to conditioning on features aligned with the same timestep and layer.
+We construct \methodName{}$_{\text{mod}}$, which modulates prototypes extracted once before denoising with learnable timestep and layer embeddings similar to~\cite{peebles2023scalable}. \methodName{}$_{\text{mod}}$ achieves 8.46/38.44 MAE/RMSE on the validation set, an improvement over \methodName{}$_{\text{ex}}$, further verifying that temporal adaptivity matters.
+However, a performance drop of 3\%/7.7\% relative to \methodName{} can still be observed, showing that it is not only the temporal information that matters, but also more importantly using the features from the same timestep and layer.

 Furthermore, the impact of shape embeddings is evaluated by removing $\mathbf{p}^s$ from the prototypes in exemplar-based conditioning. \methodName{}$_{\overline{\mathrm{p}^s}}$ achieves 24\% drop in MAE and 32\% drop in RMSE, demonstrating the importance of exemplar shape information for few-shot counting.
 This observation is in line with findings in~\cite{djukic2023low}.